1976–77 in English football: Diary of the season

-14 May 1977: Liverpool are confirmed champions of the Football League First Division for the second season running and for the tenth time in total following a 0–0 draw with West Ham United.
+14 May 1977: Liverpool are confirmed champions of the First Division for the second season running and for the tenth time in total following a 0–0 draw with West Ham United.
 Manchester City finish second.
 Tottenham Hotspur's relegation is confirmed, but in an extraordinarily close finish to the season, six other clubs are still fighting to avoid the other two relegation spots.

 16 May 1977: Stoke City lose 1–0 to Aston Villa and are relegated.
 West Ham United and Queens Park Rangers win their last matches of the season to survive, and Bristol City keep their hopes alive by beating Liverpool 2–1.
 They go into their last match level on points with Coventry City and Sunderland.

 19 May 1977: Coventry City and Bristol City draw 2–2 at Highfield Road and both survive in the First Division as Sunderland lose 2–0 at Everton to take the final relegation slot.

 21 May 1977: Liverpool's treble bid ends when they lose 2–1 to Manchester United in the FA Cup final.
 It is United's first major trophy since they won the European Cup nine years ago.

 24 May 1977: The First Division fixture schedule is completed when Everton beat Newcastle United.
 Just five points separate the bottom ten clubs in one of the closest finishes in the history of the League.

 25 May 1977: Liverpool win the European Cup for the first time, defeating Borussia Mönchengladbach of West Germany 3-1 Stadio Olimpico in Rome.

-28 May 1977: Wimbledon, champions of the Southern League, are elected to the Football League Fourth Division at the expense of Workington, who drop into the Northern Premier League.
+28 May 1977: Wimbledon, champions of the Southern League, are elected to the Fourth Division at the expense of Workington, who drop into the Northern Premier League.

 31 May 1977: England lose to Wales at Wembley for the first time when Leighton James scores the only goal from the penalty spot in a Home Championship fixture.

 4 June 1977: Scotland beat England 2–1 at Wembley to clinch the Home Championship, but their victory is overshadowed by a pitch invasion by celebrating supporters.

 15 June 1977: After previous draws against Brazil and Argentina, England end their South American summer tour with a 0–0 draw against Uruguay.

-1 July 1977: Liverpool sell striker Kevin Keegan for a European record fee of £500,000.
+1 July 1977: Liverpool sell striker Kevin Keegan to Hamburger SV for a European record fee of £500,000.

 4 July 1977: Just six weeks after managing Manchester United to FA Cup glory, Tommy Docherty is sacked by the United board soon after admitting to having an affair with Mary Brown, the wife of club physiotherapist Laurie Brown.

 11 July 1977: Don Revie announces his resignation as England manager after three years.

 14 July 1977: Dave Sexton is announced as the new Manchester United manager.

 National teams

-UEFA Competitions
+UEFA competitions

-Liverpool won the European Cup for the first time, beating Borussia Mönchengladbach 3-1 in the final in Rome.
+Liverpool won the European Cup for the first time, beating Borussia Mönchengladbach 3–1 in the final in Rome.